 About Greek Life at Vanderbilt

 Your student has embarked upon a great adventure by choosing to attend Vanderbilt University.
-Your student has many opportunities ahead of him or her while at VU.
+Your student has many opportunities ahead of them while at VU.
 By joining a fraternity or sorority, your student is joining hundreds of other new members in their search for a sense of community at the university.
 Students can feel overwhelmed once they are in a new environment.
 VU allows students to take the first semester of their freshman year to adjust to our campus life before making the decision to “Go Greek”.

 Parents Often Ask. . .